 Anything except for your primary residence can be used to enforce or fulfill payment of past-due taxes, interest, and penalties.

-The IRS, Board of Equalization, Franchise Tax Board, and the Employee Development Department are all authorized to issue a lien against various types of property to enforce payment of past-due taxes.
+The IRS, California Department of Tax and Fee Administration, Franchise Tax Board, and the California Employee Development Department are all authorized to issue a lien against various types of property to enforce payment of past-due taxes.
 Although each agency has slightly different processes, requirements, and restrictions, most activities you can undertake to dispute a lien or request its release are fairly similar.

-Something else that is similar is the incredible stress you are under as you try to resolve the issue.
-In our next post, we will wrap up our discussion of tax liens with how an experienced and knowledgeable tax attorney can take some of that stress away.
+Something else that is similar is the incredible stress you are under as you try to resolve an issue like this.
+An experienced and knowledgeable tax attorney can take some of that stress away.
+Please give my office a call at (619) 378-3138 or book a tax action plan if you could use some help with a California EDD payroll tax matter.